scrambldchannel/https-scrambldchannel.github.io-/content/Dissecting a TI processes pro file.md

-Title: Dissecting a TM1 pro file
+Title: Creating a TI process from a "pro" file using TM1py
 Date: 2020-10-04 11:01
 Category: tm1
 Tags: tm1, cognos, ibm, ti
-slug: dissecting-a-tm1-pro-file
+slug: hot-promotion-of-tm1-pro-file
 Authors: Alexander
 Summary: Ever wondered what's going on in your .pro files?
 I did so I tried to take one apart with Python and re-create it via the TM1 API